The 10 Most Spoken Languages in the World

 Language is the human capacity for acquiring and using complex systems of communication.
 It’s an essential part of our lives.
 We use language to inform the people around us of what we feel, what we desire, and to question and understand the world around us.
 Trying to establish the most common languages can be a rather tricky task.
 We have selected these as the top 10 languages, using the most current, up-to-date, data:

-With over 1.09 billion speakers, Mandarin claims the top spot as the world’s most common language.
+With over 1.12 billion speakers, Mandarin claims the second spot as the world’s most common language.
 Mandarin is one of the five major dialects of Chinese, the official language of China, as well as one of the four official dialects in Singapore.
 Approximately 14.4 percent of the world’s population are native speakers of Mandarin.

 Arabic is the official language of the 22 countries that form the Arab League.
 It’s the native language the 290 million people residing in this geographical region, that stretches from southwest Asia to northwest Africa, and also known as the Arab World.
 Arabic also has 132 million speakers as a second language.